-THS Concepts’ role was to produce accurate floor plans for all four storeys inclusive of above-head services such as lighting, ventilation and fire detection systems.
-The square and organised nature of the building allowed for alignment using gridlines through the column centres, all of which were polished concrete and cylindrical.
+Our role was to produce accurate floor plans for all four storeys inclusive of above-head services such as lighting, ventilation and fire detection systems.
+The square, organised nature of the building allowed for alignment using gridlines through the column centres, all of which were polished concrete and cylindrical.
 This made the task at hand relatively simple and ideal for picking up the aforementioned over-head services.
 The main challenge ultimately came down to operating around working employees, many of whom worked in a customer service call centre for Ocado.

 One of the key decisions behind the success of this project was the utilisation of a Total Station to accurately survey the column positions and open-plan double height entrance lobby.
 This allowed us to ascertain the grid spacing and correctly position the central core with ease and precision.
 We also conceived an efficient system for determining the location of ceiling services using a drawing key and plotting of the suspended ceiling tiles on the plan drawings.
 Given the consistent column spacing and the consequent division of tiles, we were able to produce basic plans for a second visit to the building and perform a box-ticking exercise, something which saved a lot of time and vastly increased accuracy!

 Chris surveying the front façade using a Leica Total Station

 Thirdway Interiors’ CGI plan of the lobby (left) and a photograph of the completed lobby (right)